-Among the 53 toxigenic C. diphtheriae infections identified, 30 had viable isolates available for further characterisation.
-The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both tox gene PCR and Elek performed (n=14).
-Antimicrobial susceptibility testing showed that all tested isolates (n=16) were susceptible to penicillin (MIC range 0.016-0.25 $\mu$ g/ml) and erythromycin (MIC range 0.016-0.094 $\mu$ g/ml), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
-Similarly, using EUCAST interpretation, the 16 isolates were susceptible to erythromycin, and "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
-Twenty-two isolates sequenced to date are all ST906, the same lineage that was first detected in the Western Cape in 2023 and appears to be localised in this province currently.
+The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both tox gene PCR and Elek performed (n=15).
+Antimicrobial susceptibility testing showed that 8/28 (29%) isolates were intermediately resistant to penicillin with MICs of 0.25 μ l/ml) (MIC range 0.125-0.25 μ g/ml), but all (n=28) were susceptible to erythromycin (MIC range 0.016-0.125 μ g/ml), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
+Similarly, using EUCAST interpretation, the 28 isolates were susceptible to erythromycin, and "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
+Twenty-two isolates sequenced to date, all from the Western Cape Province, are all ST906, the same lineage that was first detected in the Western Cape in 2023 and appears to be localised in this province currently.
 Elek, antimicrobial susceptibility testing, and whole genome sequencing (for lineage determination) is ongoing.
 So far, we have not identified any isolates that are toxin gene bearing but not producing the toxin phenotypically - this is determined through correlation of Elek results with PCR results as non-toxigenic toxin-gene bearing (NTTB) isolates would be Elek negative but PCR positive for the toxin gene.